Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Experiment Setup Details

+For each dataset, we consider 7 different type of meta-learners for CATE estimation, including both indirect and direct meta-learners.
+For indirect meta-learners, we consider both the S-Learner and T-Learner; while for direct meta-learners, we consider the Projected S-Learner, X-Learner, DR-Learner, R-Learner, and Causal Forest Learner.
+Details regarding each of these meta-learners can be found in~\Cref{supp:cate-estimators}.
+Note that we do not consider deep learning based CATE estimators since the scale of our study is already quite large.
+Also, the basic ML techniques with appropriate hyperparameter tuning should have good performance as well since we work with tabular datasets.

+The nuisance models ($\hat \eta$) associated with all these various meta-learners are learned using AutoML~\citep{Wang_FLAML_A_Fast_2021} with a budget of 30 minutes.
+Specifically, we have five different types of nuisance models; propensity model ($\hat{\pi}(X)$), outcome model used in S-Learner, Projected S-Learner, DR-Learner ($\hat{\mu}(X, W)$), outcome models used in T-Learner, X-Learner ($\hat{\mu}_{0}(X)$, $\hat{\mu}_{1}(X)$), and outcome model for R-Learner, Causal Forest Learner ($\hat{\mu}(X)$); each learned using AutoML.

-We use the following regression model classes, along with the hyperparameter range considered for each class specified below.
-We used sklearn for implementing all the regression models and use the same notation from sklearn for representing the regresssion model class and the correpsonding hyperparameter names.
-For representing the hyperparameter ranges, we use the numpy logspace function to sample from a range (unless specified otherwise), with the syntax (start value, end value, total entries).
+Further, for the CATE predictor ($\hat f$) in direct meta-learners, we use a total of 103 different regression models with variation across regression model class and associated hyperparameters, specified below.
+We used \emph{sklearn} for implementing all the regression models and we use the same notation from sklearn for representing the regression model class and the corresponding hyperparameter names.
+For representing the hyperparameter ranges, we use the \emph{numpy} logspace function to sample from a range (unless specified otherwise), with the syntax (start value, end value, total entries).

-\begin{itemize} \item Linear Regression; No Hyperparameter \item Linear Regression; Degree 2 polynomial features; No interaction terms; No Hypereparameter \item Linear Regression; Degree 2 polynomial features; Interaction term; No Hyperparameter \item Ridge Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Kernel Ridge Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Lasso Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Elastic Net Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item SVR; Sigmoid Kernel; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item SVR; RBF Kernel; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item Linear SVR; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item Decision Tree: Hyperparameters ($max-depth$): $list(range(2, 11)) + [None]$ \item Random Forest: Hyperparameters ($max-depth$): $list(range(2, 11)) + [None]$ \item Gradient Boosting: Hyperparameters ($max-depth$): $list(range(2, 11)) + [None]$ \end{itemize}
+\begin{itemize} \item Linear Regression; No Hyperparameter \item Linear Regression; Degree 2 polynomial features; No interaction terms; No Hypereparameter \item Linear Regression; Degree 2 polynomial features; Interaction term; No Hyperparameter \item Ridge Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Kernel Ridge Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Lasso Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item Elastic Net Regression; Hyperparameters ($\alpha$): $np.logspace(-4, 5, 10)$ \item SVR; Sigmoid Kernel; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item SVR; RBF Kernel; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item Linear SVR; Hyperparameters ($C$): $np.logspace(-4, 5, 10)$ \item Decision Tree: Hyperparameters ($max \; depth$): $list(range(2, 11)) + [None]$ \item Random Forest: Hyperparameters ($max \; depth$): $list(range(2, 11)) + [None]$ \item Gradient Boosting: Hyperparameters ($max \; depth$): $list(range(2, 11)) + [None]$ \end{itemize}